-Degree Programs OverviewThe Department of Mathematics and Statistics offers a Ph.D. in Computational Mathematics, a M.A. in Mathematics with either a Mathematics or Statistics concentration and a Post-Baccalaureate Certificate in Statistics.
+Degree Programs OverviewThe Department of Mathematics and Statistics offers a PhD in Computational Mathematics, a Masters in Mathematics, and a Post-Baccalaureate Certificate in Statistics.

 The purpose of the Post-Baccalaureate Certificate in Statistics is to provide statistical training for persons who wish to enhance their knowledge of statistics, but do not want to pursue a formal degree or for professionals whose interests require a knowledge of statistics beyond the undergraduate level.